Dinner Plain Dog Friendly Travel Guide

 Dog friendly accommodation in Dinner Plain

-The Village is primarily made of up private accommodation rentals that you can book directly through the management bodies as well as on websites like booking.com, airbnb and stayz.
+The Village is primarily made of up private accommodation rentals that you can book directly through the management bodies as well as on websites like booking.com (make sure you tick the pet friendly box), airbnb and Stayz.

 There are properties that are dog friendly and while you can’t take them into the national park they are welcome on lead on the tracks around the resort.